Jinara/Jinara/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently looking for an exciting job opportunity.
+- 🔭 I’m currently having fun and learning a lot with Guapetones.ar
-- 🌱 I’m currently learning about Rails 7 and practicing MEAN stack
+- 🌱 I’m currently learning about Elixir
-- 👯 I’m looking to collaborate on social projects that support small communities or solve social problems
-- 📫 How to reach me: nathalyvillamor6@gmail.com
+- 📫 How to reach me: nathalyvillamor6@gmail.com and nath@guapetones.ar
 - 😄 Pronouns: She/her
 - ⚡ Fun fact: I love handicrafts and outdoor walks with my dogs. <3